 Google has hidden Easter eggs inside its Android operating systems for many years.
-Our favorite OS has brought surprises with each of its iterations and we've gathered them here in a retrospective running from Android Gingerbread all the way up to Nougat and the developer preview of Android O. Check out the new Easter egg for Android 8.0 below!
+Our favorite OS has brought surprises with each of its iterations and we've gathered them here in a retrospective running from Android Gingerbread all the way up to Android 10.

 - Android 7.0 Nougat

 - Android 4.1 Jelly Bean

 - Android 2.3 Gingerbread

 Android 10 is official and the first to enjoy it were Google Pixel owners as usual.
 Other brands, however, have begun the release of the new update which, unlike the previous versions, says no to sugary treats and is presented simply as Android 10, without any dessert name.

 Despite the change in the name, Android 10 also does not give up its Easter egg.
 Google presents a seemingly trivial screen that shows the wording android 10, with the numbers in the foreground.
 But interactivity is not lacking: you can in fact move the numbers and the word android to any point on the screen.

 Android 9.0 Pie was released by Google in October 2018 together with the Pixel 3 and Pixel 3 XL smartphones.
 Although Android 10 has already been released, many smartphones are still waiting to receive the Pie update.

 The easter egg of this version hides something interesting.
 In addition to displaying the Android Pie logo with hypnotic colors, it is possible to find a fun Microsoft Paint style drawing program.
 Just press and hold the "P" button several times to get access to it!